OSGeo/gdal/doc/source/api/csharp/csharp_compile_cmake.rst

     cmake -DGDAL_CSHARP_ONLY=ON -B ../build -S .
     cmake --build ../build --config Release --target csharp_samples

-The output from this build is axactly the same as document as above, except that the outputs will be in `../build/swig/csharp` and some of the sub folders.
+The output from this build is axactly the same as documented as above, except that the outputs will be in `../build/swig/csharp` and some of the sub folders.